arthurvictory/Mini-Project-Library-Management-System-with-Database-Integration/README.md

 ## Introduction of the Program:

 Welcome to my mini project for Coding Temple!
-This project is based on making a Contact management system.
+This project is based on making a Library management system with database integration!
+It connects to a local database to store all its information.
-This project will assist you in managing all your contacts in a list and also write it to a file and import the file back to the system.

 ## Installation of the Program:

-To install the program make sure you download the .py file and run it in your compiler to execute the program.
+To install the program make sure you download the .py files and run it in your compiler to execute the program.

 ## How to use the program: